 Love cooking as well as going out to eat?
 Why not treat yourselves to a short cookery course?
 The Padstow Seafood School (part of the Rick Stein empire) has a variety of cookery classes on offer.
 Despite the name, the focus isn’t just on seafood!

-Philleigh Way on the Roseland Peninsula also offer a variety of day-long cookery classes, including baking, foraging and bushcraft cooking.
+Philleigh Way on the Roseland Peninsula offers a variety of day-long cookery classes, including baking, foraging and bushcraft cooking.

 2. Go to a food festival

 Plan your trip to coincide with one of Cornwall’s food festivals and sampling the finest local produce Cornwall has to offer.
-There are several fantastic food festivals around Cornwall throughout September and October, including the Great Cornish Food Festival (23 – 25 September 2016) and Falmouth Oyster Festival (8 – 11 October 2016).
+There are several fantastic food festivals around Cornwall throughout the year.
+One of our favourites is Porthleven Food Festival (20-22 April 2018), but there are plenty to choose from.

 3. Experience an al fresco feast

-Go to an outdoor feast night or a pop up dining experience where the food rivals the views.
+Enjoy a pop up dining experience where the food rivals the views.
 The Hidden Hut at Porthcurnick Beach on the Roseland runs themed feast nights in the spring, summer and autumn.
 Sign up to the mailing list to find out as soon as tickets are released.
-Feast nights are very popular, and as numbers a limited, they sell out quickly!
+Feast nights are very popular and sell out fast!

 4. Enjoy an extra-special picnic